Platform features

 Not weighted canary

-There is no percentage-based split, weighted routing, or automatic progressive rollout controller in the current implementation.
+There is still no percentage-based split or weighted routing controller in the current implementation.

 Operator framing